 The QRIC operates within the appeals system of internal review and the Queensland Civil Appeals Tribunal (QCAT) as set out in the Racing Integrity Act.

 If a person the subject of a QRIC investigation or audit is dissatisfied with a decision made by the Commission in relation to a Right to Information request, they can apply to have that decision examined under internal review by an officer within the Commission of equal or higher level.
 They may also apply directly to the Office of the Information Commissioner for an external review, whether or not the Commission has internally reviewed the decision.

 An application to have a decision internally reviewed must be made within 20 business days of the date of the letter communicating the original decision.

 For external review by QCAT, for instance, you must apply in writing to the Information Commissioner within 20 business days of the date of the internal review decision or within 20 business days of the original decision.
 In Mr Currie’s case, for example, he was granted a stay of proceedings by QCAT against the decision by QRIC stewards to refuse to accept nominations of his horses for racing, allowing him to continue to train horses.
 A subsequent QRIC internal review then confirmed his disqualification from the industry.

 It’s important to seek the expertise of a legal professional should you be the subject of a QRIC investigation or audit.
 Hannay Lawyers can help you prepare for an appearance before the Commission, gather evidence for your defence, and help clarify your appeals options in the event a decision goes against you.
-We’re an award-winning firm with wide experience in advising and representing people before statutory bodies such as the QRIC, so contact our Brisbane & Gold Coast criminal lawyers today on 07 3063 9799.
+We’re an award-winning firm with wide experience in advising and representing people before statutory bodies such as the QRIC, so contact our Brisbane & Sydney Criminal Lawyers today on 07 3063 9799.